rcarragh/c212/paper/paper.md

 **Example:** A trial with 23 SOCs and 497 AEs, 5 parallel chains and 40,000 iterations after burn-in, will require space for 133,800,000 doubles, equating to approximately 1GB of memory storage for the samples alone (assuming 8 bytes per double).

-It is recommended that at least twice the storage required for the samples be available for fitting the model.
+It is recommended that at least twice the storage required for the samples be available for fitting any of the Bayesian models.

 # Acknowledgements